YenniRich/intona-language-app/README.md

-# intona-language-app
-An AI-powered app to help users speak with better intonation and pitch awareness

 # 🎵 Intona – Speak in Melody

-**A language learning app that teaches speaking through intonation and pitch visualization.**
+**An AI-powered language learning app that teaches speaking through intonation and pitch visualization.**

 ## 🌟 Why This App?